 Despite these missteps, I still believe Sea To Table has been a general force for good in the seafood industry.
 They’ve raised awareness about more sustainable methods of harvest.
-They’ve celebrated the lives of domestic fishermen who are trying the do things the right way.
+They’ve celebrated the lives of domestic fishermen who are trying to do things the right way.
 They've improved the lives of many fishermen, some of whom I am lucky enough to call friends.

 So, the easy answers that we sometimes reach for in situations like these are elusive and messy.
 And while it’s too early to render a meaningful postmortem, the whole episode does immediately call for a few lessons learned and takeaways that we must grapple with if we are to move forward as a movement of people who care about where our fish comes from and our oceans.

 For me, they look something like this….

 We Need a New Lexicon: Or, Why “Local” and “Sustainable” Just Can’t Define Fisheries.